Civil and Environmental Engineering

 - Graduates will engage in professional development, life-long learning, and service to their profession and society

 Idaho State University civil engineering graduates are successfully employed in many areas and many have chosen to continue advanced studies in a wide variety of specialized engineering disciplines throughout the region and nation.

-Every student entering the civil engineering program is assigned a faculty advisor to guarantee an appropriate plan of study and to insure continuity throughout the program.
-Each student completes university general education courses and civil engineering program requirements that include elective courses.
+Every student entering the Civil Engineering program is assigned a faculty advisor to guarantee an appropriate plan of study and to ensure continuity throughout the program.
+Each student completes university general education courses and Civil Engineering program requirements that include elective courses.

 General Education Requirements

 Students working toward the Bachelor of Science degree must complete 8 of the 9 General Education Objectives (a minimum of 36 credits).
 See the General Education Requirements in the Academic Information section of the catalog.

 Civil engineering students are encouraged to take the Fundamentals of Engineering (FE) exam during their senior year, while the breadth of the engineering material covered on the examination is still fresh in their minds.
 This exam is considered the first step in professional licensure for engineers.